Each course is structured to include several components that incorporate the theoretical, practical, and collegial aspects of the learning experience:

 Azusa Pacific Seminary utilizes an experiential learning model.
 The D.Min. program intentionally integrates biblical, theological, and ministerial studies with ministerial practice.

-Students will demonstrate academic and practical learning through completion of a major written project.
-They will conduct research and develop and write their project in a ministry practice field of interest.
-Ordinarily the project will be a minimum of 100 pages long.
+Students demonstrate academic and practical learning through completion of a major written project.
+They conduct research and develop and write their project in a ministry practice field of interest.
+Ordinarily the project is approximately 100 pages long.
 Complete information on the doctoral project process and standards is available from the office of the D.Min. director.

 Azusa Pacific Seminary conducts a year-round schedule, with programs adhering to 16-week terms.